THE BIG IDEA BEHIND CELLULAR REGENERATION TECHNIQUE (CRT) ™

 Remember, the living body is a self-healing mechanism.
 If you do not believe this, cut your finger and the finger of a cadaver.
 Who will heal?
 Healing occurs from the inside out.
 Within chiropractic, we call this Innate Intelligence.
 What governs this life force is the body’s master system, the nervous system.
 This is why it is so important to be free of nerve interference in order to have optimum health.
 We now know that even the immune system is governed by the nervous system.

-Although the research to support the above idea is fairly new, the idea itself is not new.
+Although the research to support the above idea is less than a hundred years old, the idea itself is not new.
 For thousands of years in oriental medicine, they have known that certain emotions are most likely expressed in certain organs.
 Here are some examples: anger is expressed in the liver, miffed in the bladder, grief in the lungs, low self-esteem in the spleen, and disgust in the stomach.

 Many examples of the cellular memories from heart transplant recipients are given in Dr. Paul Pearsall’s The Heart Code.
 The memories of these organ recipients turn out to be the memories of the heart donors.
 Dr. Pearsall states, “Cardioenergetic healing is based on this old but increasingly research-supported idea that “dis-ease” is a perturbation of the info-energetic system composed of the brain, the heart, and the 75 trillion cells in the body.”

-Dr. Herbert Weiner, author of Psychobiology, introduced the role of cellular memories in healing more than 30 years ago.
+Dr. Herbert Weiner, author of Psychobiology, introduced the role of cellular memories in healing in 1977.
 He proposed the idea that disease is a breakdown of communication with and between cells, leading to an abnormal regulation of bodily functions and behavior.
 Most psychologists and psychiatrists now feel that most illnesses or diseases have a mental or emotional basis.

 Fortunately with CRT, we do not have to re-live the whole trauma or stress during the healing process.
 Most people are able to heal while staying in harmony.
 In another case, a client came to work on her fibromyalgia issues.
 The layers that came up to clear were molestation at age four by an uncle, rage-hate toward herself, her uncle, and her mother for not believing her when she told what happened.
 The rage-hate transferred to the intimate men in her life and she had difficulty maintaining good relationships.
 With each visit, we released negative emotions, chemicals, spiritual issues, and whatever else that came up to clear and heal from different ages and situations throughout her life.